chasewnelson/SARS-CoV-2-ORF3d/README.md

 		* `tally_epitope_coverage.py`: tally epitope coverage in a sliding window
 	* [**Figure 4**.
 Amino acid variation in proteins encoded by genes overlapping *ORF3a* in viruses of the species *Severe acute respiratory syndrome-related coronavirus*](#figure-4).
 	* [**Figure 5**.
 Natural selection analysis of viral nucleotide differences at three hierarchical evolutionary levels](#figure-5).
+		* `extract_seqs_by_timepoint.py`: extract SARS-CoV-2 GISAID sequences by timepoint in a sliding window for analysis in Figure 5—figure supplement 2
 		* `generate_seqs_from_VCF.py`: generate <a target="_blank" href="https://github.com/chasewnelson/OLGenie">OLGenie</a> input for within-host analysis
 		* `SARS-CoV-2_locate_genes.pl`: automatically find the coordinates of each SARS-CoV-2 gene in a nucleotide multiple sequence alignment
 	* [**Figure 6**.
 Between-taxa sliding window analysis of natural selection on overlapping frames of *ORF3a*](#figure-6).